Nasdaq 100 Movers: SMCI, TSLA

-Two other components making moves today are Dollar Tree, trading down 5.6%, and Old Dominion Freight Line, trading up 8.3% on the day.
+Two other components making moves today are Micron Technology, trading down 3.3%, and Warner Bros Discovery, trading up 3.1% on the day.

 VIDEO: Nasdaq 100 Movers: SMCI, TSLA